andaley/homesoon/README.md

 virtualenv env/
 source env/bin/activate
 ```
-Install the requirements
+Install the requirements:
 ```
 pip install -r requirements.txt
 ```
 NOTE: You will need a Google Maps API key to access the Google Distance Matrix.
-If you don't already have one, there are instructions from Google here. https://developers.google.com/maps/documentation/javascript/tutorial
+If you don't already have one, follow [these](https://developers.google.com/maps/documentation/javascript/tutorial) instructions from Google.

 Once you have your API key, store it in a shell file called `secrets.sh` as follows:
 ```